 The 2015 Plan allows for early exercisable option grants, which permit the holder to exercise a stock option for the purchase of common stock before the requisite service is provided (i.e., before the award is vested under its original terms); however, such arrangements permit the Company to subsequently repurchase at the exercise price any shares of common stock for which the applicable vesting conditions have not been satisfied.
-Under the 2015 Plan, the Company only made such early exercisable option grants to non-employee members of our board of directors.
+Under the 2015 Plan, the Company only made such early exercisable option grants to non-employee members of its board of directors.

-As of December 31, 2020 and 2019, there were 8,859 and 30,027 shares, respectively, of nonvested common stock outstanding that were exercised early and remain subject to repurchase by the Company at the original issuance price upon termination of the stockholder's services.
+As of December 31, 2021 and 2020, there were 0 and 8,859 shares, respectively, of nonvested common stock outstanding that were exercised early and remain subject to repurchase by the Company at the original issuance price upon termination of the stockholder's services.
 The right to repurchase these shares generally lapses with respect to 25% of the shares underlying the option one year after the applicable vesting commencement date and 1/48 of the shares underlying the option each month for 36 months thereafter.
 The shares purchased pursuant to the early exercise of stock options are not deemed, for accounting purposes, to be issued until those shares vest.
 The cash received in exchange for exercised and nonvested shares related to stock options granted is recorded as a liability for the early exercise of stock options on the balance sheets with the corresponding par value in common stock and an offset in additional paid-in capital.
-As of December 31, 2020 and 2019, the Company recorded in other current liabilities \$21,000 and \$62,000, respectively, associated with shares issued upon the early exercise of stock options that are subject to repurchase.
+As of December 31, 2021 and 2020, the Company recorded in other current liabilities \$0 and \$21,000, respectively, associated with shares issued upon the early exercise of stock options that are subject to repurchase.